Joan Oliver i Sallarès

-Joan Oliver i Sallarès ([ʒuˈan uliˈβej səʎəˈɾɛs]), also known by his pseudonym Pere Quart, (Sabadell, 1899 - Barcelona, 1986) was a Catalan poet, playwright, literary manager, translator, narrator, and journalist.
+Joan Oliver i Sallarès ([ʒuˈan uliˈβej səʎəˈɾɛs]), also known by his pseudonym Pere Quart, (1899 in Sabadell – 1986 in Barcelona) was a Catalan poet, playwright, literary manager, translator, narrator, and journalist.
 He is considered one of the most important twentieth-century writers of Catalonia.

 Biography

 Towards the political commitment

 He was born in 1899, the member of an outstanding family of the industrial bourgeoisie of Sabadell.
 He was the fourth of eleven brothers; he was the only survivor.
 He took the pseudonym with which he would sign his poetic work: Pere Quart.
 He studied law.
 In year 1919, he formed the Group of Sabadell with the novelist Francesc Trabal and the poet Armand Obiols.
 In this group the influence of vanguardism was combined with local humor.

 The Civil War and the exile

 During the Civil War he engaged politically with the republican side.
 He was nominated president of the Association of Catalan Writers and leader of Generalitat's Ministry of Culture publications.
 Moreover, he was co-founder and headleader of Institution of the Catalan Letters publications, and author of the Catalan popular army hymn's letter.
 All this means a definite break with his bourgeois past and the birth of a strong political, ethical and social commitment.
 In this context he created "Ode to Barcelona" (of clear nationalistic and revolutionary trend) and the play "The Hunger" (La Fam, where the problems of the revolution are brought up).

 At the end of the war, the Republican Generalitat will order him the task of evacuating all the intellectuals.
 Finished the war will exile first in France, embark towards Buenos Aires and establish definitively in Santiago of Chile, where he will live for eight years.
 During the exile, he continued his task of intellectual compromised with his time and his country.
 He collaborated with "Catalonia" (edited in Buenos Aires) and directed "Germanor" (Brothehood) (edited in Chile).
 He set up the collection "The pine of the three branches" along Xavier Benguerel.